mead-ml/mead-baseline/README.md

 For any reasonable size data, this really needs to run on the GPU for realistic training times.

-_TODO_: This code is only tested up to tensorflow 1.0.
-It should be updated for 1.1 in the near future
+_TODO_: The code on master works on tensorflow <= 1.0.
+There is an experimental branch `tf_v1_1` that works on tensorflow 1.1 with the new decoder API.

 ## Status